techidaily/site-tiktok-clips/source/_posts/updated-in-2024-top-10-effortless-steps-to-viral-tiktok-success.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2144278/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+One of the newest brands in TikTok is the Blue Diamond Almonds brand, wherein a lot of research was conducted.
+It had no prior TikTok presence till June 2021\.
+This time, they launched an enticing food challenge that highlighted their new line of spicy almonds.

+So far, it has received over 11.6 B views.
+After partnering with three food influencers, the #28XTREMES challenge got promoted.
+The sponsored video with food creator @colincreates received 322 likes and over 10.1M views, thus becoming his most viewed video ever.
+The most significant impact of its success is the evidence that nothing is too limited.
+With a good strategy, everything is possible.

 ### 10. DICK'S SPORTING GOODS MAKES A GAMETIME DECISION WITH TIKTOK AD FEATURES

 ![dicks sporting tiktok](https://images.wondershare.com/filmora/article-images/2021/dicks-sporting-tiktok-campaign.jpg)